 A ‘designated mental health service’ is defined in section 3 of the Mental Health Act 2014 (Vic) (‘MHA 2014’) to mean a prescribed public hospital, health service or other hospital within the meaning of section 3(1) of the Health Services Act 1988 (Vic), or the Victorian Institute of Forensic Mental Health (‘Forensicare’).

-At the time of writing (1 July 2020), only the public hospitals and public health services that have psychiatric facilities in Victoria have been so prescribed.
-No private hospitals have been prescribed and therefore a person may only receive treatment there voluntarily.
+At the time of writing (1 July 2021), only the public hospitals and public health services that have psychiatric facilities in Victoria have been so prescribed.
+No private hospitals have been prescribed and therefore a person may only receive treatment at a private hospital voluntarily.

-‘Mental health service providers’ are defined (at s 3) to include either a designated mental health service or a publicly funded mental health community support service, such as psychiatric disability rehabilitation and support services that provide non-clinical support.
+‘Mental health service providers’ are defined (at s 3) to include either a designated mental health service or a publicly funded mental health community support service, to the extent it provides services not funded by the National Disability Insurance Scheme.

 At least one authorised psychiatrist must be appointed at each designated mental health service (s 150).
 The authorised psychiatrist is effectively responsible for the person’s treatment in accordance with the MHA 2014.

 Community based mental health services offer services to people who have a mental illness, including those who have been in psychiatric inpatient services.

 Each designated mental health service has a crisis assessment and treatment team that deals with urgent situations, and some have other teams, such as a mobile support team for clients who are unable to access their local mental health service.